Don Francisco (television host): Sábado Gigante

+In May 2026, TelevisaUnivision announced that Kreutzberger would return to Univision with a new limited interview series featuring major personalities from the Hispanic world, more than a decade after the cancellation of Sábado Gigante in 2015.

+Other endeavours

 Immediately after the 1973 Chilean coup d'état the military sought after Kreutzberger.
 They took him to the vandalized house of Salvador Allende, where corpses of guards were still on the floor.
 The soldiers asked him to report on the events.
 Kreutzberger declined the offer, encouraging the captain who had approached him to take the role of reporter himself.

-Television career

-Kreutzberger has also hosted Chilean versions of ¿Quién merece ser millonario? (which is based on the original British format of the international Who Wants to Be a Millionaire? franchise), Deal or No Deal, and Atrapa los Millones (which is based on the American format of the international Money Drop franchise).
+Kreutzberger hosted the talk show Don Francisco Presenta from 2001 to 2012.
+He has also hosted Chilean versions of ¿Quién merece ser millonario? (which is based on the original British format of the international Who Wants to Be a Millionaire? franchise), Deal or No Deal, and Atrapa los Millones (which is based on the American format of the international Money Drop franchise).
 He hosted the first three seasons of Atrapa los Millones before retiring from the program in 2014; Diana Bolocco became the host for the program's fourth season in 2015, and would eventually remain with the show until its cancellation.

-He voiced Governor Bernardo de Galvez in a 2003 episode, "The Great Galvez", of a PBS Kids show Liberty's Kids.
+Kreutzberger voiced Governor Bernardo de Gálvez in "The Great Galvez", a 2002 episode of the PBS Kids series Liberty's Kids.
+In 2015, he appeared as himself in the movie The 33, about the 2010 Copiapó mining accident.